saxbophone/libsxbp/README.md

 The algorithm is not limited to text however - any form of input binary data will work to produce a resulting figure, although the length of input data currently is a limiting factor in getting speedy results, if perfection is desired.

+> Despite feeling quite attached to this project (it totally was my baby, ironically for the same amount of time as the human gestation period!), I decided to open-source it in case anyone else out there is interested in my work (and maybe wants to or is able to help me improve it!).

+> If you find this interesting or useful, I'd love to know about it!
+Star the project on Github to let me know, it will make my day! :smiley:

 ## Possible Uses

 - A new kind of barcode (albeit not such a space-efficient one)